Disclaimer

 No Legal or Professional Advice

-Nothing on this website or in any document generated by CrewCompliance constitutes legal advice, professional safety consulting, or regulatory guidance.
+Nothing on this website, in any support communication, or in any document generated by CrewCompliance constitutes legal advice, professional safety consulting, safety engineering, citation defense, or regulatory guidance specific to your company or worksite.
 We are not a law firm.
 We are not a licensed safety consulting firm or Certified Safety Professional (CSP).
 For questions about OSHA compliance, employment law, or regulatory requirements specific to your situation, consult a licensed attorney or qualified safety professional.

 No Guarantee of Compliance

-Documents generated by CrewCompliance are customized templates based on OSHA regulations as we understand them on the date of generation.
+Documents generated by CrewCompliance are template-based safety-documentation outputs based on user-provided questionnaire responses, selected trade/state/hazard modules, configured templates, and source assumptions in effect on the date of generation.
 They are not:

 - A guarantee that your company will pass an OSHA inspection